Real-Time Dam Levels

 Water Level Analysis

 Water levels at Greaves Creek remain exceptionally high.
-Standing at an impressive 100%, the total volume sits at 0 GL.
-This near-full status guarantees strong water availability for local communities and agriculture.
+With current readings at 100%, the reservoir holds a robust 0 GL.
+This provides immense water security for the New South Wales region.

 Catchment & Hydrological Impact